MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

     ![Screenshot of the Vision and Document tile selected on the AI Services page.](./media/language-translator-tile.png)

-## Extract named entities with Azure AI Language
+## Extract named entities with Azure AI Language in Azure AI Foundry portal

 Let's use the named entity extraction functionality of Azure AI Language to identify types of information in reviews.